david7joy/CockroachDB-on-AWS-Single-Region/readme.md

         cockroach sql --certs-dir=certs --host=<address of any node on --join list>

-        CREATE USER with_password WITH LOGIN PASSWORD '$tr0nGpassW0rD'
+        CREATE USER with_password WITH LOGIN PASSWORD 'add_password'

         show users;